3 Divided By 29

 Introduction: Understanding Division

 Division is one of the four fundamental arithmetic operations, alongside addition, subtraction, and multiplication.
-It essentially involves splitting a quantity into equal parts.
-In the case of 3 divided by 29 (written as 3 ÷ 29 or 3/29), we are asking: "How many times does 29 fit into 3?"
-Since 29 is larger than 3, the answer will be a number less than 1, specifically a fraction or decimal.
+Think about it: it essentially involves splitting a quantity into equal parts.
+In practice, in the case of 3 divided by 29 (written as 3 ÷ 29 or 3/29), we are asking: "How many times does 29 fit into 3? " Since 29 is larger than 3, the answer will be a number less than 1, specifically a fraction or decimal.

 Method 1: Long Division